By Calvin W. Goings, Regional Administrator

 If you already export your goods or services around the world and have used a federal government program or assistance to get there, the SBA also has something for you.
 SBA and Visa have launched the “2013 Export Video Contest” that will offer current small business exporters the opportunity to educate other small businesses about the benefits of exporting and the government programs that can help.
 Winners can receive up to $10,000 in prize money from Visa.
 We’re accepting entries through April 5, 2013.
 Visit challenge.gov for more information on eligibility and contest rules.

 If you're ready to explore the possibilities and challenges of exporting, SBA and the federal government’s trade promotion and export finance agencies are ready to help U.S. businesses meet the challenge.
-Whether your firm is new to exporting or in need of a refresher on the latest ideas and techniques, www.export.gov provides need-to-know information for small businesses on how to meet the challenges of the world economy.
+Whether your firm is new to exporting or in need of a refresher on the latest ideas and techniques, business.usa.gov/export provides need-to-know information for small businesses on how to meet the challenges of the world economy.

 For more information, contact the Seattle District Office at 206-553-7310.